alearley26/avl-project/README.md

  * All it does is compile then run `test/test.cpp` which runs tests on `src/avl.cpp` with Catch2.
  * It checks which operating system the computer uses (MacOS/Windows) and omits the flag `"-std=c++11"` if the system is Windows and otherwise adds it.
-Having or not having the flag would make the respective system angry so we accounted for that.
+Having or not having the flag can make the respective systems angry, so we accounted for that.

-Use this like for a refresher on compiling programs using GNU:
+Use this link for a refresher on compiling programs using GNU:
  * [Geeks for Geeks](https://www.geeksforgeeks.org/compiling-with-g-plus-plus/)

 ## Testing Resources